Delafinn/100daysofcode/pongproject/README.md

 3. `CD` over to the folder containg the .py files and run  `python main.py` or run `python3 main.py` depending on your computer.

-**Currently there is no way to end the game which i am still working on.
+4.**Currently there is no way to end the game which i am still working on.

 I will get update out sometime this week.**